Cheddi Jagan International Airport: History

-The United States obtained rights to locate military facilities in British Guiana as part of the Destroyers for Bases Agreement with the United Kingdom in 1941.
-On 14 June 1941, the first United States Army forces arrived to survey land for a bomber airfield near Georgetown.

 Atkinson Field was built 28 miles (45 km) from Georgetown on 68 acre of land formerly known as Hyde Park, on the Demerara River.
 The forest was cleared and hills were levelled and a long concrete runway was constructed.
 On 20 June 1941, the airfield officially opened with the activation of a weather station.
 The station was named after Lieutenant Colonel Bert M. Atkinson, a United States Army Air Service World War I aviator.
 Colonel Atkinson was the commander of the 1st Pursuit Wing on the western front in 1918.
 Colonel Atkinson retired from the Army in 1922 after a distinguished career and died on 27 April 1937.

 The mission of the station was the defense of the colony against German U-boats.
 The airfield was also a major staging point for American aircraft crossing the Atlantic Ocean heading to the European Theatre on the South Atlantic transport route.
 Aircraft supplied to the British forces by the United States were flown to Atkinson where they were turned over and ferried to North Africa.
 With the discovery of bauxite deposits in northeast Brazil in 1943, the mission of the airfield was expanded to protect the coastline of northeast South America and prevent any submarine landings by Axis forces on the continent.

 United States Army Air Forces 430th Bombardment Squadron 9th Bombardment Group was assigned to Atkinson field from 4 November 1941 to 31 October 1942 flying anti-submarine sorties in Douglas B-18 bombers.
 The 430th was replaced by a detachment of the 35th Bombardment Squadron (25th Bombardment Group) from 1 November 1942 to 7 October 1943.
 After the detection of U-boat activity was taken over by the United States Navy, the 91st Reconnaissance Squadron (344th Reconnaissance Group) was assigned to the airfield during 1944 and 1945 flying the F-10 photo-recon version of the B-25 Mitchell bomber on various mapping missions.

 At the end of the war, Atkinson Field was reduced in scope to a skeleton staff.
 The facility was opened for all air travel, including commercial air flights on 1 October 1946.
 The same year, British West Indian Airways (BWIA, now Caribbean Airlines) was operating nonstop passenger service to Port of Spain, Trinidad.
 The military airfield was designated Atkinson Air Force Base on 26 March 1948 by Department of the Air Force General Order Number 10.
 The base was ordered closed on 31 July 1949 due to budgetary cutbacks.
 The final military cadre was 3 officers and 25 enlisted men upon closure, and the base was officially turned over to British authorities on 1 August 1949.